-Lake Louise is one of the most stunning locations in the Canadian Rockies, but accommodation options are limited compared to the nearby town of Banff.
+Lake Louise is one of the most jaw-dropping locations in the Canadian Rockies, but accommodation options are limited compared to the nearby town of Banff.
 The Lake Louise "village" is small — a cluster of hotels, a gas station, a few shops, and a Parks Canada information centre.
 Here's a complete guide to where to stay.

 Fairmont Chateau Lake Louise